Overview

 Practical steps

-Companies should also consider who within their organisation currently files information at Companies House and be alert to the need for them to have their identity verified when the provisions come into force.
+Companies should also consider who within their organisation currently files information at Companies House and be alert to the need for them to have their identity verified by spring 2026.
 Alternatively, companies may want to appoint an ACSP to carry out this function in due course.

-Organisations that intend to register as ACSPs should be preparing for the registration process now.
+Organisations that intend to register as ACSPs should be looking at the registration process now.
 An appropriately senior person should be given responsibility for managing the process, including collating the information that will be required.
 This will include the organisation’s AML supervisory body membership number as well as information to verify the identity of the individual overseeing the process.

 Resources